huangli712/ACFlow/docs/src/man/input.md

 ...
 ```

 In the `[BASE]` block, the analytical continuation problem is defined.
 The solver used to solve the problem must be assigned.
 The types of mesh, grid, default model function, and kernel function are also determined.
 The `[MaxEnt]`, `[StochAC]`, `[StochSK]`, and `[StochOM]` blocks are used to customize the corresponding analytical continuation solvers further.
 In **Table 1**-**Table 5**, all the possible input parameters for these blocks are collected and summarized.
-As for detailed explanations of these parameters, please refer to the user guide of the ACFlow toolkit.
-The uses can find it in the `acflow/docs` directory.
+As for detailed explanations of these parameters, please see [Parameters](@ref param).

 | Parameter | Type | Default | Description |
 | :-------- | :--- | :------ | :---------- |